semgrep/docs/docs/intro/running-scale.rst

 Starting the Job
 ----------------

-Once you've logged in with GitHub you'll be taken to your group's Jobs page, which will look similar to this:
+Once you've logged in with GitHub you'll be taken to your org's Jobs page, which will look similar to this:

 .. image:: images/r2c.png
    :alt: The r2c Jobs page